IndrajeetPatil/ggstatsplot/README.md

 # let's change the levels of our factors, a common routine in data analysis
 # pipeline, to see if this function respects the new factor levels
 iris2$Species <-
+  base::factor(
-  base::factor(x = iris2$Species,
+    x = iris2$Species,
-               levels = c("virginica" , "versicolor"))
+    levels = c("virginica", "versicolor")
+  )

 # plot
 ggstatsplot::ggbetweenstats(
   data = iris2,
   x = Species,
   y = Sepal.Length,
   notch = TRUE, # show notched box plot mean.plotting = TRUE, # whether mean for each group is to be displayed mean.ci = TRUE, # whether to display confidence interval for means mean.label.size = 2.5, # size of the label for mean type = "p", # which type of test is to be run bf.message = TRUE, # add a message with bayes factor favoring null k = 3, # number of decimal places for statistical results outlier.tagging = TRUE, # whether outliers need to be tagged outlier.label = Sepal.Width, # variable to be used for the outlier tag outlier.label.color = "darkgreen", # changing the color for the text label xlab = "Type of Species", # label for the x-axis variable ylab = "Attribute: Sepal Length", # label for the y-axis variable title = "Dataset: Iris flower data set", # title text for the plot ggtheme = ggthemes::theme_fivethirtyeight(), # choosing a different theme ggstatsplot.layer = FALSE, # turn off ggstatsplot theme layer package = "wesanderson", # package from which color palette is to be taken palette = "Darjeeling1", # choosing a different color palette messages = FALSE
 )
 ```

 <img src="man/figures/README-ggbetweenstats2-1.png" width="100%" />